-- We exhaustively test to ensure that Steps 3. and 4. are, in fact, the same distributions\ by comparing: - the angles distributions of 3. vs. 4. - the spectral distributions of 3. vs. 4. - the distributions of Euclidian/Frobenius (and other) norm(s) of 3. vs. 4. - the distributions of LNP = ln(p-value) of 3. vs. 4. - the risk (VaR-based aggregated loss / economic capital) distributions of 3. vs. 4. - the mean empirical correlation matrices of 3. vs. 4. - a scatterplot and Pearson's correlation between LNP and the Euclidian/Frobenius norm (4.) - Under the following data generating mechanisms (DGMs): - MVU Multivariate Uniform - MVG Multivariate Gaussian (Gaussian marginals) - MVGM Multivariate Gaussian (varying marginals) - MVGTS Serially correlated approximate Multivariate Gaussian - MVT Multivariate student's t - MVTM Multivariate student's t copula with varying marginals - MVTV Multivariate Asymmetric student's t copula with varying degrees of freedom, varying marginals and varying asymmetry - MVTVTS Serially correlated approximate MVTV - MVTVNS Non-stationary approximate MVTVTS - Archimedean Copulas (Gumbel, Frank, Clayton) with Lognormal(0,1) marginals. - See Appendix 1 for graphical and tabular results.
+- We exhaustively test to ensure that Steps 3. and 4. are, in fact, the same distributions by comparing: - the angles distributions of 3. vs. 4. - the spectral distributions of 3. vs. 4. - the distributions of Euclidian/Frobenius (and other) norm(s) of 3. vs. 4. - the distributions of LNP = ln(p-value) of 3. vs. 4. - the risk (VaR-based aggregated loss / economic capital) distributions of 3. vs. 4. - the mean empirical correlation matrices of 3. vs. 4. - a scatterplot and Pearson's correlation between LNP and the Euclidian/Frobenius norm (4.) - Under the following data generating mechanisms (DGMs): - MVU Multivariate Uniform - MVG Multivariate Gaussian (Gaussian marginals) - MVGM Multivariate Gaussian (varying marginals) - MVGTS Serially correlated approximate Multivariate Gaussian - MVT Multivariate student's t - MVTM Multivariate student's t copula with varying marginals - MVTV Multivariate Asymmetric student's t copula with varying degrees of freedom, varying marginals and varying asymmetry - MVTVTS Serially correlated approximate MVTV - MVTVNS Non-stationary approximate MVTVTS - Archimedean Copulas (Gumbel, Frank, Clayton) with Lognormal(0,1) marginals. - See Appendix 1 for graphical and tabular results.
 A summary follows below.

-\ Note that either 3. or 4. can be used here as "NAbC": in fact, showing that they are distributionally identical validates this entire approach.
-We would want to use 4. simply because sampling the empirical angles densities already generated in 3., by using 4., is much faster than re-simulating them via 3.
+^{} Note that showing 3. and 4. are distributionally identical validates this entire approach.
+But in practice, we always would want to use 4. because sampling the empirical angles densities already generated in 3. once, by using 4., is orders of magnitude faster than re-simulating them via 3.
+And of course, 4. isolates the density of the correlation matrix without touching any other aspect of the data.

 - Empirical Results from NAbC Notes (see APPENDIX 1 for Graphs/Tables): - NOTE: All results show a comparison of Step 3. vs. Step 4. as validation of the latter EXCEPT Case A using the C3 quantile function (because no data is being simulated the method is analytical). - Where noted results are for p=100x100, but otherwise, for illustrative purposes all are for p=5x5 (sample size n=p+1, and n=126 for 6 months of trading days; for p=100, n=p+1 and n=252 for a year of trading days).
 Kernel bandwidth h="0.9" version of Silverman (1986) x 0.15.
-Results include distributions of the angles, eigenvalues, Euclidian/Frobenius norm, LNP, square-root-rule elliptical aggregated 'capital,'\ and the differences between all the cells in the two empirical mean correlation matrices.
+Results include distributions of the angles, eigenvalues, Euclidian/Frobenius norm, LNP, square-root-rule elliptical aggregated 'capital,' and the differences between all the cells in the two empirical mean correlation matrices.
 A scatterplot and Pearson's correlation between LNP and the Euclidian/Frobenius norm also is presented.
 All tables of matrices are presented in lower triangle column format.
-The matrices include conversions from i. specified correlation matrices to cdf matrices\\; ii. specified cdf matrices to unique correlation matrices; and iii. specified %CDF-shifts from the empirical mean matrix to correlation matrices (wherein each cell's %shift is the percentage of the cumulative density above or below the cdf of the mean angle).
+The matrices include conversions from i. specified correlation matrices to cdf matrices; ii. specified cdf matrices to unique correlation matrices; and iii. specified %CDF-shifts from the empirical mean matrix to correlation matrices (wherein each cell's %shift is the percentage of the cumulative density above or below the cdf of the mean angle).
 Finally, angle number is determined based on the following fill-order (the motivation for this is discussed in a later section):